-Managing vendor payments doesn’t always start out as a time-consuming and complicated task, but it often becomes that way as a business grows.
+As your business growth opportunities rise, managing vendor payments can often become a time-consuming and complicated task.
 This puts unnecessary strain on you, your business, and on supplier relationships, but it’s easier to fix than you might think.

 On this page, we’ll explore what can go wrong in the vendor payment process, plus explore some best practices in vendor management that you can start applying right away to make life easier for everyone.

 When vendor payment management is lacking, you’ll start to notice some or all the signs below.

 Nearly three-quarters of procurement professionals say late payments strain business relationships per PYMNTS surveys.
 Yet, more than 40 percent of businesses report having a late payment fee in the past year, other PYMNTS surveys show.
 This is one of the more obvious signs your vendor payment management strategy is lacking, but it’s often dismissed as a one-time oversight and goes unaddressed.